 At Bruner Family Medicine, we are committed to being a Patient Centered Medical Home (PCMH).
-We first received a Level 3 certification through NCQA in 2014, and recently re-certified as a Level 3 again in 2017.
 This requires us to routinely evaluate ourselves and continuously improve in the areas of quality of patient care, quality of patient communication, and team-based care practices.
 We believe that this structure of primary care is a model for the future and really puts the patient at the center of everything we do.

 As a physician at Bruner Family Medicine, you will learn about PCMH principles and have the opportunity to practice team-based quality improvement (QI) from the first days in clinic.
 You will participate in our team meetings, which are focused on various QI projects as they relate to preventive medicine and chronic disease management for our patients.